Brainchain09/HHT-SHACL/README.md

  - NUTS
  - Third Republic

 Every dataset folder contains a **.ttl** file containing the initial knowledge graph, the result of the FDD version of the algorithm on this graph (**resultAlgo.ttl**) a dataset description and, when pertinent, the original datasets used to create the knowledge graphs.
+The source files for these datasets are available at https://zenodo.org/record/8019886.

 ## Querying